1.Blue Cash Preferred® Card from American Express

 - 6%Cash back on select U.S. streaming subscriptions

-Earn a one-time $250 to $300 cash bonus once you spend $3,000 on purchases within the first 6 months from account opening.
+Earn as high as $300 cash back after you spend $3,000 in purchases on your new Card within the first 6 months of Card Membership.

-Earn 6% cash back at U.S. supermarkets (on up to $6,000 per year, then 1%) and on select U.S. streaming subscriptions.
-Earn 3% cash back on U.S. gas and transit.
+Earn 6% cash back at U.S. supermarkets on up to $6,000 in purchases per year, then 1%.
+Earn 6% cash back on select U.S. streaming subscriptions.
+Earn 3% cash back on transit and gas.
+Earn 1% on all other purchases.

 19.49%-28.49% Variable APR

-The Blue Cash Preferred® Card stands out as the top choice because it offers an exceptional 6% cash back on groceries and select streaming services, making it ideal for families and frequent shoppers.
-Its robust rewards structure easily offsets the annual fee for those who spend heavily in these categories.
+The Blue Cash Preferred® Card from American Express stands out as the top choice because it offers an impressive 6% cash back on groceries and streaming services, making it ideal for families and frequent shoppers.
+Its generous welcome bonus of up to $300 further enhances its value, ensuring cardholders can maximize their rewards right from the start.

 Pros: